 🚣♀️🚣♂️ Oxford v Cambridge, eight rival crews and upwards of 200,00 spectators lining the banks of the River Thames.
-The stage is set for the 79th Women’s Boat Race and 170th Men’s Boat Race which takes place over the famous Championship Course stretching over 4.25 miles in west London.
+The stage is set for the 80th Women’s Boat Race and 171st Men’s Boat Race which takes place on Saturday 4 April 2026 on the famous Championship Course stretching over 4.25 miles in west London.

 Two sporting institutions are set to go oar-to-oar once again in the most famous rowing race in the world.
-The Boat Race returns on Sunday 13 April with Oxford looking for a change in fortunes against their Cambridge rivals.
-Racing gets underway just after 1.20pm in the shadow of Putney Bridge.
+The Boat Race returns on Saturday 4 April with Oxford looking for a change in fortunes in 2026 against their Cambridge rivals.
+The racing gets underway in the shadow of Putney Bridge and Fan Zones in Fulham and Hammersmith will be open.
+See below for full timings and spectator info!

 THE BOAT RACE – SPECTATING

 🎟️ Spectating is free on the route.
 Check out the Fulham Fan Zone (near the start of the race by Fulham FC’s Riverside Stand adjacent to Bishops Park) guide here.
-And the Hammersmith Fan Zone (midway through the race) guide is here.
-Both open at 11am tbc
+And the Hammersmith Fan Zone (midway through the race) guide is here. *Both are open from 11am until 5pm.

-👀 See below for a map of the course including a view from the Fulham Fan Zone, followed by our introduction to the Boat Race.
-Plus 🕠 timings for the day and 📽️ exclusive interviews with members of the 2023 Oxford and Cambridge crews 👇
+👀 See below for a map of the course including a view from the Fulham Fan Zone.
+Plus 🕠 timings for the day and viewing sports and an introduction to the Boat Race followed by 📽️ exclusive interviews with members of the 2023 Oxford and Cambridge crews 👇

 TIMINGS